edp8489/edp8489.github.io/_drafts/ti-bolts.md

 ## Background
 Though the aforementioned NASA internal memo isn't publicly available, its author served as the mentor for Whittaker, who based his Master's thesis research on this topic.
 Key results of the research were summarized in a paper presented at the 43rd Aerospace Mechanisms Symposium; full-text of his thesis is also publicly available through the UCF libraries.

+TL;DR Titanium fasteners are more brittle than steel and therefore more susceptible to variations in preload and external load (which aren't always accounted for in nominal joint analysis).

+The rest of this post dives into the a more detailed approach to tension joint analysis than is offered in Shigley, which you'd typically learn in an undergraduate mechanical engineering program.

 ### Tension joint analysis
 NASA-STD-5020, Sec 4.4.5 summarizes this well (highlighted emphasis mine):
 > When a fastened joint is completely separated prior to rupture, the total axial component of the load acting on the bolt is equal to the axial component of the applied load only. **If rupture occurs before separation, preload also acts on the bolt and should be included when assessing the